gbdrummer/symbiocss/03 - Interfacing with JavaScript.md

 This approach should be used whenever it becomes necessary to add DOM elements which do not have semantic context for the user, like wrapper elements.
 This should be avoided if at all possible, however, as it is usually possible to add all the necessary styling to elements that DO have user context.

- `id`s should be included at the bottom of your stylesheet and should NEVER be included in contextual selectors!
+ `id`s should be included at the bottom of your stylesheet and should NEVER be included in contextual selectors.
 More on this later.

 ---
 [&laquo; Previous](02 - CSS.md) | [Table of Contents](https://github.com/gbdrummer/symbiocss) | [Next &raquo;](/)